lizageorge/learning-react/Notes/React - The Complete Guide.md

         - to dynamically change a page according to component data, you need to use the `state` property in the final App class.
 State is a way to actvely update selective parts of a page because re-rendering a component (or parts of a component) is triggered when the methods meant to update that state are called
             - This is only possible on **class-based components** (as opposed to **function-based components**, which is what we've been using so far), which requires the extension of Component and the importing of Component too.
                 - Set the contents of the `state` property to something to be changed, and use `this.state` in your render method to access that; if anything in state is changed, it will *automatically tell React to update the DOM re-render the page*
                 - We're using a button to change the contents; there's a specific list of events with corresponding methods to use.
 Create a method to specify what happens on the event (the naming convention here is to end the method name in "Handler"), in which you should use `setState()` to overside a property of state.
 Do not try and directly access and change a specific value, because it could mess with other properties.
+We're also using two-way binding here, connecting the input inserted on the page to the actual value in the code, by setting `value = {props.name}` in the Person definition.
+This allows the input field to display he right value right when the program is opened.
                     ```javascript
+                    //App.JS
                     class App extends Component{
                         state = {
                             persons: [